shawnallen85/Homer/README.md

 ## Why?

-I wanted to have a HomeRunHD client for Linux.
+I wanted to have a [HDHomeRun](https://www.silicondust.com/) client for Linux.

-This has only been tested on Ubuntu 20.04 LTS on the x64_64 platform.
+This has only been tested on Ubuntu 20.04 LTS on the x64_64 platform with the HDHomeRun CONNECT device.

 ## Icon